Herbert Hoover: Views of race

-Racist remarks and racial humor was common at the time, but Hoover never indulged in them while President and deliberate discrimination was anathema to him; he thought of himself as a friend to Blacks and an advocate for their progress.
-However many of his Black contemporaries had a different view; W. E. B. Du Bois described him as an "undemocratic racist who saw blacks as a species of 'sub-men.
-Some historians trace the disaffection of the American Blacks with the Republican party to his time in office especially due to his attempt to remove Blacks from leadership in the Republican party in the South.
-Like many of his peers Hoover considered Whites to be inherently superior to Blacks in most spheres and that interracial marriages were bad; however, he did think education and work would improve Blacks, hence his support for the Tuskegee Institute.
-His White House did break the color bar by inviting Jessie De Priest, wife of the first Black congressman elected in several decades, to a traditional tea for the wives of congressmen as well as later inviting the Tuskegee Institute choir (then under the direction of William Dawson).
+Although racist remarks and humor were common at the time, Hoover never indulged in them while president, and deliberate discrimination was anathema to him.
+Like many of his peers, Hoover considered white people to be inherently superior to black people, considering the "mixture of bloods disadvantageous".
+He did think education and work would improve black people's standing, hence his support for the Tuskegee Institute.
+His wife Lou Henry Hoover broke the color bar as first lady by inviting Jessie De Priest, wife of the first black congressman elected in several decades, to a traditional tea for the wives of congressmen, as well as later inviting the Tuskegee Institute choir (then under the direction of William Dawson).

+Although he thought of himself as a friend to black people and an advocate for their progress, many of his black contemporaries had a different view.
+W. E. B. Du Bois described him as an "undemocratic racist who saw blacks as a species of 'sub-men'".
+Some historians trace the disaffection of African-Americans with the Republican party to his time in office especially due to his attempt to remove African-Americans from leadership in the Republican party in the South.

+Hoover's time in China shaped his views of Asian people and Asian-Americans.
+He erroneously wrote that "no world-startling mechanical invention" had come from China, claiming this was due to Chinese people not possessing the same mechanical instincts as Europeans.
+This may have influenced his decision to reduce immigration through restrictions on visas.